imkaywu/imkaywu.github.io/_posts/2020-04-20-guitar_grind.md

  - Power chord in Key of C

 New songs
- - Something - The Beatles
+ - Something (Solo) - The Beatles
- - Here Comes the Sun - The Beatles
+ - Here Comes the Sun (Intro) - The Beatles
- - Layla - Eric Clapton
+ - Layla (Intro) - Eric Clapton